Big businesses like Amazon support tax for King County, but questions about Seattle, suburbs remain

 “I’m a hard pass on preemption,” Councilmember Tammy Morales said during a briefing Monday, joining councilmembers Teresa Mosqueda and Kshama Sawant in that view.
 “It’s really important that we as a city have every tool available to us.”

-Macri has signaled an open mind on the issue, while Rep. Gael Tarleton, D-Seattle, who chairs the House Finance Committee, is undecided on whether how the bill should deal with cities.“I have not made up my mind about preemption,” she said in an interview Tuesday.
+Macri has signaled an open mind on the issue, while Rep. Gael Tarleton, D-Seattle, who chairs the House Finance Committee, is undecided on how the bill should deal with cities.”I have not made up my mind about preemption,” she said in an interview Tuesday.

 Politicians, business leaders and activists have been debating what to do about a big-business tax since November, when Sawant won re-election alongside some other progressive candidates.
 Seattle passed a per-employee “head tax” on big businesses in 2018 but almost immediately repealed it under pressure from critics, including Amazon.

-This year, Sawant has launched a new “Tax Amazon” campaign, calling for a Seattle tax that would raise as much as $500 million per year, citing a recent report by McKinsey & Company that recommended an additional $450 million to $1 billion in annual spending on homelessness.
-At the same time, Seattle Mayor Jenny Durkan has worked behind the scenes for a countywide measure which she has said could instead raise up to $121 million per year.
+This year, Sawant has launched a new “Tax Amazon” campaign, calling for a Seattle tax to raise as much as $500 million per year and citing a recent report by McKinsey & Company that recommended an additional $450 million to $1 billion in annual spending to solve homelessness here.
+At the same time, Seattle Mayor Jenny Durkan has worked behind the scenes for the countywide measure, which she has said could raise up to $121 million per year.

 In the coming days, lawmakers are likely to discuss tweaking the tax rate and exemptions in House Bill 2907.
 For the moment, however, the bill has broad backing from the labor movement and social-service organizations.